From Intermediate Technology to Practical Action

 1991 After four years of working in the training of food processing, ITDG South Asia establishes a Training Centre in Food Processing, later renamed the Cathy Rich Memorial Food Processing Centre.
 In 1996, this becomes an independent, non-profit making organisation.

 A Nepal office is formally established, three years after starting to work with Nepal's Agricultural Development Bank in the development of micro-hydro power plants.
-ITDGPractical Action Nepal receives the status of Country Office in 1998.
+Practical Action Nepal receives the status of Country Office in 1998.

 1992 Micro-hydro project begins in Nepal.
 The following year the UK Development Minister, Lady Chalker, visits the Nepal office.

 1998 ITDG moves its UK Head Office to Bourton Hall, seven miles from Rugby in Warwickshire.
-The Schumacher Centre for Technology and Development is to evolve as a national and international centre for knowledge and expertise on technology, poverty reduction and the environment.
+The Schumacher Centre for Technology and Development is planned to evolve as a national and international centre for knowledge and expertise on technology, poverty reduction and the environment.
 The Centre is officially opened by our patron, HRH Prince Charles, in January 1999.

 2000 After many years operating under the name Intermediate Technology, the group consolidates its identity as the Intermediate Technology Development Group - ITDG.
 It now employs 300 staff in four continents, and has worked in over 60 countries.